-Magecart is becoming an even more significant threat as it continues to scale and evolve.
+Magecart is becoming an even more significant digital threat as it continues to scale and evolve.
 The term, ‘Magecart,’ encompasses a wide range of groups that are all joined together by the same goal: to conduct web form skimming campaigns that help them amass payment information that Magecart actors then monetize.

 There are currently approximately 12 groups – the twelfth being a recent find – and researchers at RiskIQ are always uncovering more.
 Existing groups are ambitiously harnessing what are proving to be extraordinarily successful tactics, one of the most notable being web supply chain attacks.
 While we have attributed this style of attack to Magecart Group 5, we have recently seen a new group, Group 12, take the web-based supply chain attack in a new direction.

 These supply chain attacks compromise vendors that supply code often used to add or improve site functionality.
 This code integrates with thousands of websites, so when it’s compromised, the sites of all of the customers that use it are affected in kind.
 This large-scale access to websites gives Magecart access to a wide range of victims at once.

 Part of what makes these attacks so successful is that businesses lack visibility into their web-facing attack surface.
 In many cases, they have no idea that the third-party code on their web assets is dangerous—or that they're running that code at all.